kewp/dev/posts/care.md

-at it, think to myself "ok, trade portal ... hmmm ... what do i need to do ...". then realise, oh - i should check if the us census api has this data ... if not, problem solves: "tom, the us census hasn't published june data for that product code yet" ... nothing i can do.
+at it, think to myself "ok, trade portal ... hmmm ... what do i need to do ...". then realise, oh - i should check if the us census api has this data ... if not, problem solved: "tom, the us census hasn't published june data for that product code yet" ... nothing i can do about it.

 however, if the census api does have june data ... then there is something wrong with the importer ....